Shelly LeDoux, Ed.D.

 Dana Center Role

-Shelly oversees the Dana Center’s Professional Learning Team and the technical assistance the team provides to K–12 and higher education administrators, teachers, faculty, and student support staff.
+Shelly oversees the Dana Center’s Professional Learning and Implementation Team and the technical assistance the team provides to K–12 and higher education administrators, teachers, faculty, and student support staff.

 In this role, Shelly provides leadership, continuity, and guidance to ensure students have equitable access and opportunity to succeed in modern mathematics and science pathways.